marian-code/wikipedia-music-tags/code_changelog.md

 ### 14.10.2019 - 0.3a4
 - completelly reworked logging
-- finally readthedocs build is passing, had to install with pip
+- finally readthedocs build is passing at long last, had to install with pip
 - publish to PyPi

 ### 14.10.2019 - 0.3a2